Privacy Notices

 How long we keep your information

-• Mental Health records – 20 years after the last treatment date/contact with the service.
+Mental health information is retained for a minimum period of 20 years after the last treatment date or contact with the service.

 Your individual rights